sexroute/PocoNet/README.md

 ### Build for Android (Hosted in Windows 7 x64)

-1. Set environment variable `ANDROID_NDK` to root directory or your NDK path.
+1. Set environment variable `ANDROID_NDK` to root directory of your NDK path.
 2. Simply run `build-android.bat`.

 ### Build for iOS